Some Of Our Satisfied Customers:

 If you're in the market for a used microtome, there are numerous types of equipment available based on your application needs.
 The most popular microtome models include:

-- Rotary: Rotary microtomes use handwheels to facilitate the material cutting process.
+Rotary microtomes use handwheels to facilitate the material cutting process.
 These wheels can be either electrically or manually operated.
-Rotary microtomes use a horizontal knife to cut the biological material as the sample holder moves downward toward the blade.
+Micron rotary microtomes use a horizontal knife to cut the biological material as the sample holder moves downward toward the blade.

 Features of Used Microtomes